What waivers are available to districts and charter schools that close or operate with low student attendance due to a disaster?

 Yes.
 Any student who does not have an adequate regular nighttime residence is defined as homeless under the McKinney-Vento Homeless Education Act.
 This includes students living in temporary shelters and those who use places not designed for sleeping as their regular nighttime residence, such as a car, park, abandoned building, bus, train station, airport, or camping ground.
 Students who are homeless due to a disaster qualify must be provided comparable services described in subsection (g)(4) of the McKinney-Vento Act, including transportation services, educational services, and meals through school meals programs.

 Can Texas students enroll elsewhere if their home district is closed?

-May incoming homeless students be served separately from resident students?
+Can incoming homeless students be served separately from resident students?

-A school district or charter school may make reasonable inquiries to establish that a student is homeless.
+You can make reasonable inquiries to establish that a student is homeless.
 A student who is staying in a shelter or who recently began sharing the housing of other persons due to being displaced by a disaster qualifies as homeless.
 It is reasonable to accept identification showing that the parent is from the areas evacuated as evidence that a student is an evacuee eligible for services as a homeless student.
 A utility bill or similar documentation should not be required under these circumstances.

 What transportation requirements apply to homeless students?

 Under current state law, school districts are funded for transportation based on the prior year.
 Districts that transport eligible homeless students during a school year will receive transportation funding for those additional transportation services at settle-up, which occurs in the fall following the close of the school year.
 The location where the homeless student lives at the time they are classified as homeless must be two or more miles from the campus to which the student is being transported or in a district school board-designated hazardous traffic area within two miles of the campus.

 Will school districts and charter schools receive additional lunch program support for homeless students?